How to replicate smart city solutions? Are standards the right tools for cities?

 - find out how to replicate smart cities solutions;

 - collect expression of needs for further standardization development;

 - motivate decision-makers and investors.

-The results of the debates will feed into the CEN-CENELEC-ETSI Sector Forum on ‘Smart and Sustainable Cities and Communities’ acting as advisory and coordinating body for European standardization activities in this field.
+The results of the debates are fed into the CEN-CENELEC-ETSI Sector Forum on ‘Smart and Sustainable Cities and Communities’ acting as advisory and coordinating body for European standardization activities in this field.

-In the realm of the 2017 World Standards Day theme ‘Standards make cities smarter’, the European Standardization Organizations organize an intensive one-day event with keynotes, case studies and panel discussions.
-The purpose is to explore the needs of and provide solutions for smart cities in their roll out of suitable infrastructures, services, systems, devices, equipment and much more.
+In the realm of the 2017 World Standards Day theme ‘Standards make cities smarter’, the European Standardization Organizations organized an intensive one-day event with keynotes, case studies and panel discussions.
+The purpose was to explore the needs of and provide solutions for smart cities in their roll out of suitable infrastructures, services, systems, devices, equipment and much more.

-Participants will network and be inspired by solutions that address the challenges of making cities smart and more sustainable, learn from existing projects about how standards already contribute to this goal in Europe, and discover how standards can help in scaling up and replicating smart and sustainable cities’ solutions.
+Participants networked and were inspired by solutions that address the challenges of making cities smart and more sustainable, learned from existing projects about how standards already contribute to this goal in Europe, and discovered how standards can help in scaling up and replicating smart and sustainable cities’ solutions.